1. What are the academic requirements for the application?

 No. If you cannot be part of the program from the first day to the last, then you cannot participate.

-7. What is the Summer Institute looking for in a student?
+7. What is the Summer Institute looking for in a participant?
 How does GPA and academic background factor into the selection process?

 Because the Summer Institute is such a unique program situated in challenging, cross-cultural contexts, GPA will not be the biggest indicator of success.
 Other factors, including maturity and flexibility, play an integral role in one’s success, more so than simply good grades or even one’s chosen academic discipline.